Licher Brewery: Brauerei Ihring-Melchior KG

-Because of the close proximity of the breweries (15 km) they joined together to form the "Union Brauerei" ("Union Brewery") During the World War I the breweries were forced to split apart.
+Because of the close proximity of the breweries (15 km) they joined to form the "Union Brauerei" ("Union Brewery") During World War I the breweries were forced to split apart.
 In 1922 the two owners, Christoph Melchior and Heinrich Ihring came together and discussed a plan for the reunification of the breweries.
 On February 17, 1922, a deal was agreed upon and the "Brauerei Ihring-Melchior" was established.
 On October 1, 1922, the location of the brewery was agreed upon and established in Lich, Mittelhesse.

 The cumulative production of the breweries raised annual production to approximately 60,000 hectoliters.
 Due to the terrible and exorbitant inflation of the 1920s, the brewery established a new record when its yearly profit was reported as 1,626,239,640,632 Marks.
 In the same year, Heinrich Ihring's son, Hans Ihring started an Ice-production company and in 1925/1926 had a production capability of nearly 25 tons of ice per day, regardless of weather conditions.
 In 1929 the company had grown and employed 100 people.

 Because of the market crash of the late 1920s and early 1930s production in 1931 sank to record low of a mere 44,000 Hectoliters, the lowest production of the company since its unification of the two parent breweries.
 It was in 1933 that Heinrich Ihring died, his company was still struggling in the poor market conditions.
 In 1938 production had once again risen and was reported as 80,000 hectoliters, in this year the company adopted a new means of cleaning and filling bottles, likely aiding in the success of that year.
 During World War II the brewery remained intact and unscathed.
 After the war's end, the brewery came under the control of the American occupational forces and supplied to the soldiers located in the country.
 In 1948 the brewery was allowed exports and produced the "Doppel-Export" ("Double-Export") which held a 14% market share.

 In 1999, Licher bought a portion of "Holstein-Brauerei AG" and later came to buy out the entire company.
 In 2004 both companies came together under the "Carlsberg-Gruppe", however, this unity was short lived after the ownership rights were repurchased in 2004.